John

 Mills.
 A superb piece of film-making that embodied most of the key characteristics

-the sand hill and ensuing tension when Syms
+being at the sand hill and ensuing tension when Syms and Mills meet

-and Mills meet at the bottom after the Landover rolls back down.
-The
+at the bottom after the Landover rolls back down.
+The second I feel

-second I feel is at the bar where Mills drinks the Carlsberg and his
+is at the bar where Mills drinks the Carlsberg and his character courageously

-character courageously addresses post war attitudes.
-In return Qualye’s
+addresses post war attitudes.
+In return Qualye’s character admits

 Typically,